|

 by ref option:

-a% = 45
+myvar% = 45

-call 'my_routine (myvar% by ref, myarray%() by ref)
+call "my_routine" (myvar% by ref, myarray%() by ref)

-The example below uses the Microsoft provided
+The examples below uses the Microsoft provided

-msvcrt.dll library and
+library and

 calls the

-strlen function/routine.
+strlen